TK-Aria/ApkInstaller/README.md

 ## What's the ApkInstaller?
 apkInstaller is native applicaion tool.
-I'm making it easy to install the apk file.
+it is easy to install the apk file.

 ## How to use this Application
 1. configurate application setting parameter.